 Montana artist Charles Fritz is known for his historically accurate depictions of the West and Western history.
 Working in oils, his textured, realistic paintings exhibit strong design achieved through careful attention to composition.
 His admiration for the tenacious human spirit inspires him to paint the many facets of the West and its people.

-He created the acclaimed collection An Artist with the Corps of Discovery – 100 Paintings Illustrating the Journals of Lewis and Clark, shown at 12 museums nationwide.
-Casting himself as the expedition’s artist, he traveled the entire route from St. Louis to the Pacific Ocean and back.
-The exhibit has been viewed by more than 2 million visitors and is currently an integral part of the new Wonders of Wildlife Natural History Museum and Aquarium in Springfield, Missouri.
-In 2013, Fritz received the highest honor awarded by the Lewis and Clark Trail Heritage Foundation for his contribution to the legacy of the historic expedition.
+A decade in the making, his collection of 100 paintings, titled An Artist with the Corps of Discovery, comprehensively illustrates the journals of Lewis and Clark and has been exhibited continuously across the country since 2004.
+Considered by many to be a national treasure, the exhibit has been viewed by more than 5 million visitors and is currently an integral part of the new Wonders of Wildlife Natural History Museum and Aquarium in Springfield, Missouri.
+In 2013, Fritz received the highest honor awarded by the Lewis and Clark Trail Heritage Foundation for his lasting contribution to the legacy of the historic expedition.

 In the recently released Montana PBS documentary Charlie Russell and the American West, Fritz speaks to the legacy of Charlie Russell and his influence on today’s artists.
 A Prix de West participating artist for 26 years, Fritz’ work is represented in the permanent collections of numerous museums.